-Classroom Tip: I use this book on Day 1 Lesson 2, What is Important To You?
-I list the students responses about what was important to Frida on a T chart
+Classroom Tip: I use this book on Day 1 Lesson 2.
+I list students' responses about what was important to Frida on a T-chart.

-Classroom Tip: I use this book in Day 2 of Lesson 2, What Is Important To You?
-I add the students responses to the T chart of what they think was important to Frida
+Classroom Tip: I use this book in Day 2 of Lesson 2.
+I add students' responses to the T-chart of what they think was important to Frida.

 A beautifully illustrated story about the life of Diego Rivera

 Classroom Tip: I use this book as a way to introduce Diego Rivera's art work to the students.
 The students' responses are listed on the word web.